legacyLD/rails-pet-lab/readme.md

 In this optional section, you could try one of the following tasks:

-* Navigation: practice using path helper methods by adding `link_to`s to help users move among the pages of your site.
+* Navigation: practice using path helper methods by adding `link_to`s to help owners move among the pages of your site.

 * Full CRUD: Create or fill in routes, controllers, and views for the missing crud actions for owners, pets, and/or appointments.